Friend of a friend: Balance theory

 The tendency of a friend of a friend to become a friend was noted by Fritz Heider, though he also considered the possibility that one of the friendships might breakdown, according to balance theory, which his view of human triangles is called.
 According to Heider, the friend of a friend contact could be stressful enough to undermine one or another of the friendships.
 Extending the study of social dynamics caused by such friend-of-a-friend tensions to social networks beyond triangles, Dorwin Cartwright and Frank Harary used signed graphs to indicate positive or negative sentiments between persons.
-In 1963 Anatol Rapoport summarized the theory: "The hypothesis implies roughly that attitudes of the group members will change is such a way that one's friends' friends will tend to become one's friends, ..."
+In 1963 Anatol Rapoport summarized the theory: "The hypothesis implies roughly that attitudes of the group members will change in such a way that one's friends' friends will tend to become one's friends, ..."
 In September 1975 Dartmouth College offered a symposium on these dynamics.

 Bo Anderson made an analysis of the friend-of-a-friend relationship in connection with his criticism of balance theory.